whatwg/web-history/README.md

   excerpt:

   > ...the mobile era is about low power devices, touch interfaces and open
-  > web standards – all areas where Flash falls short‥.
+  > web standards – all areas where Flash falls short [‥.]
 Rather than use
-  > Flash, Apple has adopted HTML5, CSS and JavaScript – all open
+  > Flash, Apple has adopted HTML5, CSS and JavaScript – all open standards
-  > standards...
-Perhaps Adobe should focus more on creating great HTML5
+  > [...]
+Perhaps Adobe should focus more on creating great HTML5 tools
-  > tools for the future, and less on criticizing Apple for leaving the
+  > for the future, and less on criticizing Apple for leaving the past
-  > past behind.
+  > behind.

 ## 2011-03